drakefys2019/labs/_projects/lab5/lab5.md

 <br><br>
 ![Insight Image 1](captures/insight_1.jpg#capture)

-<span style="color: blue">How does adjusting your position help you find solutions to some of these puzzles?</span>
+<span style="color: blue">How does adjusting your point of view help you find solutions to some of these puzzles?</span>

 ### Visual Detail
 Notice how this panel in broken.
 <br><br>
 ![Insight Image 2](captures/insight_2.jpg#capture)

-<span style="color: blue">Does the variety of landscape features and obstructions in the environment help you identify the puzzle solutions more easily?</span>
+<span style="color: blue">Does the variety of landscape features and obstructions in the environment help you identify the puzzle solutions more easily?
+Do these landmarks present additional challenges?
+How might you improvise if the optimal solution is unattainable?</span>

 ### Auditory Detail
 As you walk through this dimly lit entrance into the keep, consider how the echoes of your footsteps become acutely noticeable.